FranciscoLozCoding/csc481_Project/data/preprocess/README.md

 # How to download

-To download the kaggle dataset, https://www.kaggle.com/datasets/franciscolozdatasci/csc481-project-dataset, use one of these methods
+To download the kaggle dataset, https://www.kaggle.com/datasets/franciscolozdatasci/csc481-project-dataset version 2, use one of these methods